 Why it still lands in 2026

 In an era when design tools generate a thousand polished layouts in a second, Pidgeon's stubborn faith in the idea — in the quiet, difficult work of making someone look twice — feels more valuable, not less.
 Anyone can produce surface beauty now; almost nobody is willing to risk being momentarily misunderstood in service of a better thought.
+It is the same conviction that runs through the rest of our design coverage and the broader return of the considered, hand-made object.
 His advice to young designers has not aged a day: aim for the moon.